ChintanHirpara2707/LibraryManagementSystem/README.md

 This Library Management System is a full-stack MERN project designed for colleges and universities.
 It supports book management, student accounts, issuing/returning books, fines, and admin reports.

-Tattva Library Management System is a MERN-stack (MongoDB, Express, React, Node.js) application that provides a complete library management experience with separate interfaces for Users and Admins.
-This README explains how to run and deploy the project locally and to production (Docker, Heroku, VPS, or static hosting + server), environment variable configuration, seeding the database, and common troubleshooting steps.
+Tattva Library Management System is a MERN-stack (MongoDB, Express, React, Node.js) application that provides a complete library management experience with separate interfaces for Users and Admins.[...]

 > Repository: ChintanHirpara2707/LibraryManagementSystem